 This could be something as simple as asking an acquaintance how their day is going to something more involved, like volunteering for a cause that you care about.
 When you shift your focus onto others in a positive way, you’ll find that your spirits get a pleasant boost.

-4. Take steps to change your thought patterns.
+- Take steps to change your thought patterns.

 There are certain negative thoughts that go along with loneliness.
 You may find yourself thinking that you’re not worthy of friendship, that reaching out to others isn’t worth the effort, or that you’ll always feel this way.
 You need to do everything in your power to change these thought patterns to break out of your loneliness.

 Over time, positive thinking will become a habit.
 If your thoughts persist, don’t be afraid to see a therapist as well.
 They can provide you with positive support and coping mechanisms that will help you feel better over time.

 Loneliness is a very challenging emotion, and it’s something that we all go through, particularly during transitional periods of our lives.

 However, you can take steps to feel better during a trying time.
 Changing your habits using the strategies in this article will make a big difference in your overall feelings of loneliness.

 Judy Dyer, Bestselling Author – www.pristinepublish.com/judy-dyer/